Before we consider partnering on a project, let’s try to determine whether or not we’re a good fit.

 Complex sales processes

-For better or worse, the programs that I sell are multifaceted complex projects that require the coordination of multiple internal teams including media strategists, branded content editors, video producers, photographers, creative directors, paid social managers, researchers, data analysts, taxonomists, and event producers.
+For better or worse, the programs that I sell are multifaceted complex projects that require the coordination of cross-functional internal teams including media strategists, branded content editors, video producers, photographers, creative directors, paid social managers, researchers, data analysts, taxonomists, and event producers.

 The sales process on some of these programs can be a full year from pitch to execution.